-UN Global Compact

-WE SUPPORT

-Recognising the importance of sustainable practices and collaboration, in 2025 we became signatories to and participants in the UN Global Compact, the world's largest corporate sustainability initiative.

-By joining, Impala Terminals commits to aligning its corporate actions with the Ten Principles of the Global Compact, as defined by the United Nations.
-These principles cover topics such as human rights, labour practices, environmental protection and anti-corruption.
-Read the Principles 7.

-ISO International Standards

-We recognise that each of our infrastructure assets operates under unique conditions, depending on its location, the type of activities undertaken, the nature of the commodities it is handling and the regulatory regime it is operating under.
-In order to ensure they are all managed in a rigorous, consistent and systematic manner across the business, we have implemented quality, environmental and occupational health and safety management systems at our terminals.
-We are working to ensure all our assets are progressively certified to the International Standards ISO 9001 (Quality Management), ISO 14001 (Environmental Management) and ISO 45001 (Occupational Health and Safety Management).

-World BASC Organization

-Our terminals in Peru and Mexico have achieved certification to the Business Alliance for Secure Commerce (BASC) international standard.
-The World BASC Organization, which has a strong presence throughout the Americas, is dedicated to promoting secure commerce through security standards and norms applied throughout the international supply chain.

-Our BASC certificate is recognition of Impala Terminals as a trusted and secure company by business peers, on the basis of the strength of our security management policies, procedures and practices.
-We intend to replicate this achievement across our terminals as appropriate.
+CEO statement UN Global Compact Recognising the importance of sustainable practices and collaboration, in 2025 we became signatories to and participants in the UN Global Compact, the world's largest corporate sustainability initiative.
+Our business Our approach WE SUPPORT By joining, Impala Terminals commits to aligning its corporate Governance AND SALES actions with the Ten Principles of the Global Compact, as defined by the United Nations.
+These principles cover topics such as human rights, labour practices, environmental Governance struc protection and anti-corruption.
+Read the Principles .
+Conduct and com ISO International We recognise that each of our infrastructure assets operates Technology as a g Standards under unique conditions, depending on its location, the type of activities undertaken, the nature of the commodities it is bandling and the regulatory regime it is appreting under Social is handling and the regulatory regime it is operating under.
+In order to ensure they are all managed in a rigorous, consistent and systematic manner across the business, we Our people ARTAR have implemented quality, environmental and occupational health and safety management systems at our terminals.
+Health and safety We are working to ensure all our assets are progressively certified to the International Standards ISO 9001 (Quality Human rights Management), ISO 14001 (Environmental Management) and ISO 45001 (Occupational Health and Safety Management).
+Community engag Environmental World BASC Our terminals in Peru and Mexico have achieved certification to the Business Alliance for Secure Commerce (BASC) Climate Organization international standard.
+The World BASC Organization, which has a strong presence throughout the Americas, is dedicated Environment to promoting secure commerce through security standards and norms applied throughout the international supply chain.
+Appendices RAC Our BASC certificate is recognition of Impala Terminals as a trusted and secure company by business peers, on the About this report basis of the strength of our security management policies, procedures and practices.
+We intend to replicate this Sustainability Dat Business Alliance for Secure Commerce achievement across our terminals as appropriate.
+Reporting Framev Reference Index